xBLADEx/custom/README.md

 # Custom WordPress Theme

-- Name: Custom
 - Author: Rich Edmunds
 - NPM: `6.4.1`
 - Node: `10.11.0`

-## Download
-Download this repository at:

-`git clone git@github.com:xBLADEx/custom.git`
+- Theme: `git clone git@github.com:xBLADEx/custom.git`

 ## Development
 To develop with this theme you will need to install the following:

 - [node](https://nodejs.org/)
-- `npm i -g npm` - Install the latest version globally.
+- `npm i -g npm` - Install the latest npm version globally.

 In the theme folder the following commands are available: